 The plea deal brought some protest from the community.
 People asked Allen County Prosecutor Karen Richards why she did not seek the death penalty against Miller.

-Richards said Miller’s age and health make it likely an execution would never happen.
+Miller says his age and health make it likely an execution would never happen.

-“The last case in Allen County where we have the death penalty ordered, it’s 21 years later and we’re no closer to Joseph Corcoran’s execution then we were the day he was sentenced,” she said.
+“The last case in Allen County where we have the death penalty ordered, it’s 21 years later and we’re no closer to Joseph Corcoran’s execution then we were the day he was sentenced,” she says.

-The courtroom was standing room only for Miller’s sentencing, with almost every chair filled and several people standing in the back half of the room.
+The court room was standing room only for Miller’s sentencing, with almost every chair filled and several people standing in the back half of the room.